dsimpsonMB/capstone-starter/README.md

 ## How to preview your website

-1. Right click on the index.html file in the explorer panel
+1. Right click on the index.html file in the explorer panel on the left side of the screen.
+2. Click the first option in the dropdown _Open with Live Server_